Rajal Cohen

 Chiropractic and Osteopathy

 The Alexander Technique shares with these methods an interest in the bones being in right relationship to each other, so that they can effectively transfer the weight of the body and meet the earth's force.
-However, lessons in the Alexander Technique do not include "adjustments".
-Instead, students learn how to prevent the wrong ways of thinking, holding themselves, and moving that led them to want or need adjustments in the first place.
-When the wrong thing is prevented, the right thing often does itself.
+However, lessons in the Alexander Technique do not include "adjustments."
+Instead, students learn how to prevent the ways of thinking, holding themselves, and moving that led them to want or need adjustments in the first place.

 Yoga, Pilates and Tai Chi